david415/ansible-tor/README.md

 all tor instances.
 If you want to control the role variables for a specific host then you must use that host's host_vars file.

-Note: when this role is used in "multi-tor process mode"... meaning that the proc_instances variable is defined... then the torrc template will set reasonable defaults for these torrc options: User, PidFile, Log and DataDirectory.
+Note: when this role is used in "multi-tor process mode"... meaning that if the proc_instances variable is defined... then the torrc template will set reasonable defaults for these torrc options: User, PidFile, Log and DataDirectory.

 This next example is NOT very practical because it can only be used with a host inventory with one host!
-It it were to be used with multiple hosts then their torrc files would contain the same IP addresses.
+If it were to be used with multiple hosts then their torrc files would contain the same IP addresses.

 ```yml